U.S. Justice Department in talks with California to settle high-speed rail suit - Up News Info

 The Justice Department and the California Attorney General’s Office said in a joint court filing they had “engaged in initial settlement discussions and exchanged settlement correspondence” and asked the case be put on hold during talks to resolve the matter.

-California says the train system will eventually travel from San Francisco to the Los Angeles basin at speeds capable of over 200 miles per hour (322 kph) and eventually extend to the state capital, Sacramento, and San Diego.
+California says the train system will travel from San Francisco to the Los Angeles basin at speeds capable of over 200 miles per hour (322 kph) by 2033 and eventually extend to the state capital, Sacramento, and San Diego.

 The Trump administration agreed not to shift California’s grant to another project, pending resolution of the lawsuit.
 The Federal Railroad Administration under Republican President Donald Trump said California had “failed to make reasonable progress on the project.”